Who else is sick of the covid – 19 emergency? If your not let me know your secret in the comments below please.

 BlueSnap mission is to “…offer your customers a seamless payment experience, responsive support and robust global payment capabilities, like SEPA Direct Debit for Europe, ACH for the US and all card types.”

 The dynamics of South America do not support a single currency like the Euro in Europe.
-Politically it is just to unstable.
+Politically it is just to unstable, and added to that each has it own currency.
+Well sort of, Panama uses the $US dollar, next door Colombia has a Peso and Brazil has the Real

 In saying that…

 My experience, is if you can sell in Europe, you can sell in South America.
-Forget the politics, it is the people you are working with.
+Forget the politics, it’s the people you are working with.

 One of the reasons I rate these two payment processors top of my list, is they have done the work to uncover the psyche of the population.